xeriv/Avro-Keyboard/Readme.md

-# Avro Keyboard #
+# Onusshar Keyboard #
 Unicode compliant open source Bangla typing software (IME).
-Visit: [http://www.omicronlab.com](http://www.omicronlab.com "OmicronLab") for latest version.
+Visit: [http://www.onusshar.com/](http://www.onusshar.com/ "Onusshar") for latest version.

 ## How to compile: ##

-This section describes briefly how to compile Avro Keyboard from source.
+This section describes briefly how to compile Onusshar Keyboard from source.

-1. If you need further help regarding codes from OmicronLab, you can contact us at: [http://forum.omicronlab.com/](http://forum.omicronlab.com/ "OmicronLab Forum")
+1. If you need further help regarding codes from OmicronLab, you can contact us at: [http://www.onusshar.com//](http://www.onusshar.com// "Onusshar Keyboard Forum")

-2. If you need assistance regarding codes from 3rd party libraries used in Avro Keyboard (see below for list), contact respective authors of that library.
+2. If you need assistance regarding codes from 3rd party libraries used in Onusshar Keyboard (see below for list), contact respective authors of that library.